Dry mixed hair is a frequent challenge moms with mixed kids are faced with.

 These styles also make for a much faster morning routine when your kids are in school, (I’m all about saving as much time as I can in the mornings!).

 Constantly blow drying your child’s curly hair will lead to split ends and if you don’t get regular trims, those split ends can split even farther up, causing hair that breaks easily.

-Heat is harsh on curly biracial hair, (unless you have low porosity hair and you’re using a steam cap) and can leave the cuticle open which invites damage.
+Heat is harsh on curly biracial hair and can leave the cuticle open which invites damage, (unless for example, you have low porosity hair and you’re using a steam cap).

 Constant exposure to high heats can also eventually alter your child’s curl pattern permanently.

 So use a very gentle method of drying your child’s hair.